Tristaro/School-Work-2024-2025/Film/Group Project - Shot Breakdown.md

 Relationship to next shot: Establishes spatial context and the green car as an object of attention, which will become important in the following shots.
 Pattern: Introduces recurring motif of the green car in motion

+Ambient Music sounds as if it is waiting for something to happen.

  Shot 3
 Setting: Same interior of John’s parked car.
 Mise-en-scène same as Shot 1.